-RELATED REVIEW: The Best Avalanche Beacon Review
+RELATED REVIEW: The Best Avalanche Beacons

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use in Single Burials and Speed

 Ease of Use in the Fine Search

-Ease of use in Multiple Burials
+Ease of Use in Multiple Burials

 Revert to Transmit Mode